 Phra Nang is a small beach with two shrines dedicated to fertility Goddess Phra Nang.
 We were initially confused by the odd looking carvings in the shrines.
 Both cave shrines are filled with numerous Lingams (penis shaped carvings).
 Fishermen place them as offerings to the goddess for a safe return from the sea.
 The funniest part is the sign that reads “Do not leave any inappropriate objects”.

 Railay West is the largest beach.
 Its white sand is framed on both ends by tall limestone walls.
 There are several vendors along West Beach who rent kayaks for a reasonable price.
 We had a blast paddling on the Andaman Sea going between the rocky islands and finding hidden coves and beaches.

 On the oppposite side of the peninsula is Railay’s East Beach.
 It’s not very busy since it’s narrow and lined by mangroves trees.
 We thought it would be a quiet, peaceful place to go for a walk until we heard noises coming from the bushes.
 We went to check out the noise and found these really peculiar looking Spectacled Langur monkeys in the trees.

-The town itself is a slow-paced, cool town with no roads and therefore no traffic.
-Most of the people visiting are tourists, but the hectic pace of most tourist towns has escaped here so far.
-There are 2 main pedestrian streets linking the beaches which are lined with Thai ‘Rastafarian’ run coffee shops and small pubs.
+The town itself is slow-paced with no roads and therefore no traffic.
+Most of the people visiting are tourists, but the hectic pace of most tourist towns has escaped Railay so far.
+There are two main pedestrian streets linking the beaches.
+These sandy paths are lined with Thai ‘Rastafarian’ run coffee shops and small pubs.
 The town feels like you’re in Jamaica with a ‘don’t worry’ attitude.
 Bon introduced us to a fantastic local coffee shop.
-The Bob Marley looking barista, hand grinds the coffee beans, and has a 15-minute process to make one of the best coffees you’ll ever have.
+The Bob Marley looking barista has a 15-minute process, including hand grinding the coffee beans, to make one of the best coffees you’ll ever have.
 We love Railay.

 Click here for Travel Tips in Thailand.